Production of Avengers: Infinity War and Avengers: Endgame: Additional photography

 Joe Russo stated in July 2017 that there were a couple of unfinished scenes for Infinity War that would be shot "in the next few months".
 In March 2018, Marvel approached the Hudson Valley Film Commission about finding a location to film an Endgame battlefield in upstate New York.
 The commission suggested eight different properties, and Marvel chose the Staatsburgh State Historic Site in Dutchess County.
-The property was filmed over several days in June 2018, to get footage for the visual effects team.
+The property was filmed over several days in June 2018 to get footage for the visual effects team.
 The Black Creek Preserve in nearby Ulster County was also filmed.
 Visual effect plates for Endgame were also filmed in Tokyo and Brazil, the latter for portraying an alien planet.

-The Russos revealed on September 7, 2018, that main additional photography for Endgame had begun with the cast returning to the Atlanta set.
+The Russos revealed on September 7, 2018, that main additional photography for Endgame had begun, with the cast returning to the Atlanta set.
 This was completed on October 12.
-Due to the amount of filming that was required for these reshoots, the production split into four units with the Russo brothers taking one each and the other two being supervised by visual effects supervisor Dan Deleeuw and Ford, respectively.
+During the shoot, motion capture footage was refilmed as requested by Weta Digital, while notes taken by Weta Digital Animation Supervisor Sidney Kombo-Kimboto for revisions on various story points had also been used as basis for the shoot.
+Weta Digital Visual Effects Supervisor Matt Aitken also attended the shoot.
+Due to the amount of filming that was required for these reshoots, the production split into four units, with the Russo brothers taking one each and the other two being supervised by visual effects supervisor Dan Deleeuw and Ford, respectively.
 Ruffalo indicated that beyond reshooting material, the additional photography would be used to finish the film since it had not been fully completed earlier in the year.
 Markus and McFeely described the additional photography as mostly adding things that they did not realize they needed, as well as a few things that they knew they needed but had been unable to film until then.
 Ford explained that these reshoots covered many parts of Endgame, including completing the final battle sequence.
-An important change was adjusting the presentation of the two versions of Nebula in the film, as it was easy to tell the two apart in the script by their labels "Good Nebula" and "Bad Nebula" but on screen it was less clear which was which.
-Another major change made through reshoots was altering the scene in which Black Widow dies: originally the scene featured Black Widow and Hawkeye fighting Thanos and his forces, but in post-production the antagonists were removed from the scene.
-One year after filming her scenes, Tilda Swinton was brought back for reshoots.
+An important change was adjusting the presentation of the two versions of Nebula in the film since it was easy to tell the two apart in the script by their labels "Good Nebula" and "Bad Nebula" but less clear which was which on-screen.
+Another major change made through reshoots was altering the scene in which Romanoff dies: Originally, the scene featured her and Barton fighting Thanos and his forces, but in post-production, the antagonists were removed from the scene.
+One year after filming her scenes, Swinton was brought back for reshoots.
 Some key time-travel plot points had changed, leading to the inclusion of the scene where the Ancient One shows Hulk a visual timeline to explain to him the consequences if their mission fails.
+Thor was not originally planned to join the Guardians of the Galaxy at the end of the film, a decision that was made during the editing phase.